kawansoft/SympleGit-Java/README.md

 if you are not developing a Java Editor, a straightforward Git implementation with all the basics Git commands should be sufficient and easier.

 As a java developer, the typical case you would meet in Java project accessing is having to replace/fix code automatically in a repository after a treatment.
-This is why we developed SympleGit: we just a simple Git implementation just to create and push a new branch after modifying source code by replacing all `Statement` with `PreparedStatement` ([for SQL Injection protection](https://www.sqlephant.com/product/#sqli)).
+This is why we developed SympleGit: we just wanted a simple Git implementation just to create and push a new branch after modifying source code by replacing all `Statement` with `PreparedStatement` ([for SQL Injection protection](https://www.sqlephant.com/product/#sqli)).

 ## The Commander API